MurphyAmos/WeatherUpdater/README.md

 This project fetches weather forecast data from the U.S. National Weather Service and sends it via SMS using Twilio.
 It requires a user to input a U.S. city, county, and state to pull localized weather data.

-Files Overview
-citiesReader.py
-Handles city data extraction from a CSV file containing U.S. city info.
+"citiesReader.py" Handles city data extraction from a CSV file containing U.S. city info.

 Key Components: